Power Sequencing API

 Dynamic consumer matching

-The main difference between pwrseq and other linux kernel providers is the mechanism for dynamic matching of consumers and providers.
+The main difference between pwrseq and other Linux kernel providers is the mechanism for dynamic matching of consumers and providers.
 Every power sequence provider driver must implement the match() callback and pass it to the pwrseq core when registering with the subsystems.

 When a client requests a sequencer handle, the core will call this callback for every registered provider and let it flexibly figure out whether the proposed client device is indeed its consumer.
 For example: if the provider binds to the device-tree node representing a power management unit of a chipset and the consumer driver controls one of its modules, the provider driver may parse the relevant regulator supply properties in device tree and see if they lead from the PMU to the consumer.